The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 \paragraph{Optimal localization.}

-The seed-to-solution method provides us with a strategy in order to tackle a question raised by Carlotto and Schoen in \cite{CarlottoSchoen}.
-Therein, solutions to the Einstein equations were constructed which are prescribed within two asymptotic angular regions joint by a ``small' angular region, denoted as $\Cscr_a \cup \Tscr_a^\eps \cup \Cscr^c_{a+\eps}$ in our statement below.
-Within the asymptotic regions $\Cscr_a$ and $\Cscr^c_{a+\eps}$ Carlotto and Schoen impose that the solution coincides {\sl exactly} with (for instance) the Euclidian and Schwarzschild metrics, respectively.
-They prove that such solutions exist by solving the vacuum Einstein equations in the transition region $\Tscr_a^\eps$ in suitably weighted function spaces.
-However, the method in \cite{CarlottoSchoen} provides only a {\sl sub-critical} control on the decay of the solutions within $\Tscr_a^\eps$, that is, $r^{-p}$ with $p \in (1/2, 1)$.
-It is a challenging open problem to decide whether there exist solutions enjoying the $1/r$ critical decay in {\sl every} direction.
+The seed-to-solution method provides us with a strategy in order to tackle a question raised by Carlotto and Schoen in~\cite{CarlottoSchoen}.
+Solutions to Einstein's constraint equations were constructed which are prescribed within two asymptotic angular regions joined by a ``small' angular region, denoted as $\Cscr_a \cup \Cscr^c_{a+\eps}\cup \Tscr_{a,\eps}$ in our statement below.
+Within the asymptotic regions $\Cscr_a$ and $\Cscr^c_{a+\eps}$ Carlotto and Schoen impose that the solution coincides {\sl exactly} with (for instance) the Euclidean and Schwarzschild metrics, respectively.
+They prove that such solutions exist by solving the vacuum Einstein constraints in the transition region $\Tscr_a^\eps$ in suitably weighted function spaces.
+However, the method in~\cite{CarlottoSchoen} provides only a {\sl sub-harmonic} control on the decay of the solutions within $\Tscr_{a,\eps}$, that is, $r^{-p}$ with $p \in (1/2, 1)$.

 \paragraph{Asymptotic localization.}